peacestone/code-along/git-remote-code-along/README.md

-yankel sturdel went to town
+yankel sturdel din not go to town went to town